giantswarm/gitops-template/docs/add_wc_environments.md

 Later you will reference all these layers in [/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters]( /management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters)

-*Note*
-Please note that if you want to use multiple environment templates to create a single cluster that uses `App CR`s for deployments, like you would like to use `dev` out of `staging` layout to set app configuration and then use `east` from the `data-centers` to set the IP ranges, you will run into issues around merging configurations, as currently one configuration source (ie. `ConfigMap` in `spec.config.configMap`) completely overrides the whole value of the same attribute coming from the other base.
+> :warning: :construction: Please note that if you want to use multiple environment templates to create a single cluster that uses `App CR`s for deployments, like you would like to use `dev` out of `staging` layout to set app configuration and then use `east` from the `data-centers` to set the IP ranges, you will run into issues around merging configurations, as currently one configuration source (ie. `ConfigMap` in `spec.config.configMap`) completely overrides the whole value of the same attribute coming from the other base.
 We're working to remove this limitation.

 ### Stages